 This mountain range forms the international boundary between Venezuela (Zulia State) and Colombia (Cesar Department).
-Included in the range are the Sierra Motilones, Sierra Valledupar and Sierra Oca.
+The range includes the Sierra Motilones, Sierra Valledupar, and Sierra Oca.
 The highest peaks are Cerro de Las Tetas at 3,630 m (11,909 ft) and Cerro Irapa at 3,540 m (11,614 ft).

 Andean Natural Region

-The Andean natural region, one of Venezuela's distinct natural regions, covers just over 5% of the country's territory and is the fourth largest of its eight natural regions.
+The Andean natural region, one of Venezuela's distinct natural regions, covers just over 5% of its territory and is the fourth largest of its eight natural regions.
 The highest point in Venezuela is located here.